robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Automating document production

 The commands necessary to produce the document in a specific formats or styles can be defined in a simple `Makefile`.
-An example `Makefile` is included in the source code of this preprint/ .
+An example `Makefile` is included in the source code of this preprint.
 The desired output file format can be chosen when calling `make`.
 E.g. `make outfile.pdf` produces this preprint in PDF format.
-Calling `make` without any option creates all listed document types.<br>
+Calling `make` without any option creates all listed document types.
-A `Makefile` producing DOCX, ODT, PDF, LATEX, HTML and EPUB files of this document is provided as Supplemental Material.
+A `Makefile` producing DOCX, ODT, JATS, PDF, LATEX, HTML and EPUB files of this document is provided as Supplemental Material.

 ## Cross-platform compatibility

 The `make` process was tested on Windows 10 and Linux 64 bit.
-All documents -- DOCX, ODT, LATEX, PDF, EPUB and HTML -- were generated successfully, which demonstrates the cross-platform compatibility of the workflow.
+All documents -- DOCX, ODT, JATS, LATEX, PDF, EPUB and HTML -- were generated successfully, which demonstrates the cross-platform compatibility of the workflow.

 # Perspective